sarvex/EsenthelEngine/README.md

-Your Engine and any Games/Apps created with it are also covered under this License, therefore income generated from: your engine, engine related services (including but not limited to: donations, license sales, adding features, providing support), games/apps created with your engine, is also subject to the same royalty payment mentioned earlier.
+Your Engine and any Games/Apps created with it are also covered under this License, therefore income generated from: your engine, engine related services (including but not limited to: donations, license sales, adding features, providing support), games/apps created with your engine, is also subject to the same royalty fee mentioned earlier.

 SHARING
 Titan Engine creator is allowed to publicly share that you are using Titan Engine,